SomnathDas/DoujinCodeToPdf/README.md

 - node >=10.19.0

 ## Instructions to run the program
+### Make sure to install required modules such as nhentai-js & image-to-pdf

 1. Download or pull this repo.
 2. Put the script named "doujin_code_to_pdf.js" into a folder (if it isn't)